 To view the web page for your SmartScanNG2, open a web browser on your computer.
-Enter the unit's IP address into the address bar of your browser.
-Login with a username and password.
-See example below.
-The contents of your web page will be similar.
+Enter the unit's IP address to the address bar of your browser.

+See the example below.
+The contents of your web page will be different.